huynn109/otp_consent/README.md

 # otp_consent

 Flutter plugin to provide SMS User Consent API gives the content of a single SMS message to us if the user gives permission.
+For Android, that's where this package is useful.
+No need for iOS

 ## Getting Started